Chelyocarpus repens: A comprehensive Growing Guide for Enthusiasts & Collectors.

 Optimal germination conditions for C. repens would include:

-A suitable germination setup would involve placing seeds in a sealed plastic bag or container with a moist medium (such as sphagnum moss or perlite/vermiculite mix) and maintaining warm temperatures.
+• Placing seeds in a sealed plastic bag or container with a moist medium (such as sphagnum moss or perlite/vermiculite mix).

 Germination Difficulty